SirEl1/gtprojects/README.md

 <h3>First Screen:</h3>
 <p>
 <ul>
-	<li>- After launching the app in the header bar on should shee 2 blue buttons for logging in and registering.</li>
+	<li>After launching the app in the header bar on should shee 2 blue buttons for logging in and registering.</li>
-    <li>- Clicking the Login button changes opens a modal view where one can type in an E-mail address and a password
+    <li>Clicking the Login button changes opens a modal view where one can type in an E-mail address and a password
       which get validated instantly.</li>
-    <li>- The register button doesn't have any functionality since it was not specified.</li>
+    <li>The register button doesn't have any functionality since it was not specified.</li>
-    <li>- In the middle of the first screen is a dropdown box for changing the UI language</li>
+    <li>In the middle of the first screen is a dropdown box for changing the UI language</li>
 </ul>
 </p>

 <h3>Second Screen:</h3>
 <p>
 <ul>
-	<li>- If the E-mail address and the password are valid the Send button is enabled and clicking on it will
+	<li>If the E-mail address and the password are valid the Send button is enabled and clicking on it will
       navigate to the List with JSON messages retrieved via AJAX</li>
-    <li>- The messages are shown in a list with a title and a message body of the downloaded "posts"</li>
+    <li>The messages are shown in a list with a title and a message body of the downloaded "posts"</li>
 </ul>
 </p>